Terms & Conditions

 - Marriage/Previous Marriages

-- which you provide in the course of your application in relation to yourself and/or a third party shall be retained by the Department of Foreign Affairs and Trade for record purposes,
+The personal information you provide in the course of your application, relating to you and/or a third party, shall be retained by the Department of Foreign Affairs for record purposes and in line with the National Archives Act 1986 (as amended).

-The Department of Foreign Affairs and Trade respects the rights of its users and does not, as a general rule, collect personal information of any kind.
-Where information is provided to us as part of the online application process for a Certificat de Coutume or Nulla Osta, applicants should be aware that information provided on the application form may be disclosed to other Irish Government Departments, Agencies, Public Authorities, Foreign Governments and other Freedom of Information bodies in cases where the Department is concerned that a false declaration has been made in regard to any application for a Certificat de Coutume or Nulla Osta.
+Where information is provided to us as part of the online application process for a Certificat de Coutume or Nulla Osta, applicants should be aware that information provided on the application form may be disclosed to other Irish Government Departments, Agencies, Public Authorities and Foreign Governments in order to verify information which has been made in regard to any application for a Certificat de Coutume or Nulla Osta.

 Changes to this Privacy Statement